 Policy Scotland published an Issues Paper on City Deals and Inclusive Growth in 2018.
 The paper sets out a range of issues confronting researchers and policymakers considering links between the inclusive growth agenda and the deal-based decentralisation agenda (to sub-national entities).

 Policy Scotland is supporting the Scottish Government with the coordination of an academic research network on inclusive growth to help profile the work of the academic and research community in key areas of debate and encourage the sharing of ideas, published material, and steer the coordination, collection and review of inclusive growth evidence.

-The Regional Inclusive Growth Research Network (RIGRN) will help shape, inform and respond to the evolving research agenda in this area, including responding and contributing towards policy development in support of the Scottish Centre for Regional Inclusive Growth (SCRIG).
+The Regional Inclusive Growth Research Network (RIGRN) aimed to help shape, inform and respond to the evolving research agenda in this area, including responding and contributing towards policy development in support of the Scottish Centre for Regional Inclusive Growth (SCRIG).